Sponsored Post: This post is sponsored by The French Ministry of Agriculture but the content and opinions expressed here are mine.

-I am very excited to partner up with French Ministry of Agriculture again and bring you this little bit of France.
-Here I present 4 wines from 3 different regions of France, and 4 cheeses also from 3 different regions.
+I am very excited to partner up with the French Ministry of Agriculture again and bring you this little bit of France.
+Here I present 4 wines from 3 different regions of France, and 4 kinds of cheese also from 3 different regions.
 The last time I partnered with the French Ministry of Agriculture I made these fantastic Blond Chocolate-Dipped Pistachio Financiers.
 This time around I’m presenting you with the Perfect French Cheese Board….and no cheese board is replete without some awesome wines to pair it with.
 Let’s celebrate winter with French Wine and Cheese.
 Shall we?

 First, let’s talk about the cheeses from Ile de France®.